quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part108_21.4_Alternate.md

         V[i, j] = (1 - omega) * 0.25 * (V[i + 1, j] + V[i - 1, j] + V[i, j + 1] + V[i, j - 1]) + omega * V[i, j]
 ```

-You can experiment with different values of \(\omega\) to find the optimal one that doubles the convergence rate.
+You can experiment with different values of $\omega$ to find the optimal one that doubles the convergence rate.

 x??

 ---

 #### Visualization of Equipotential and Electric Field Lines
 Background context: After obtaining the potential distribution, you need to visualize it as equipotential lines.
-The electric field \(E = -\nabla U\) can be derived using central differences for better visualization.
+The electric field $E = -\nabla U$ can be derived using central differences for better visualization.

 :p How do you compute the electric field from the potential?
 ??x